wdv4758h/pypy-extradoc/talk/brno-php-2014/talk.rst

 * misses a lot of builtin functions

-* can kind of "run" wordpress, mediawiki, getting there
+* can kind of "run" wordpress, mediawiki, squirrelmail, getting there

 * cgi, fastcgi (not open source)

-* quick    XXX do you mean 'fast'?  but next slide already says 'fast'
+* fast

 HippyVM status - short
 ----------------------